Programs

 Please check out our calendar to see what Educational Opportunities are coming up.

-Think you have a presentation that would benefit with autism community?
+Do you think you have a presentation that would benefit the autism community?
 We would love to hear from you!
 Fill out this form to get in contact.

 Stay At Home Alone

-As a project under the Occasio program, Autism Edmonton has contracted staff from Cassidy Brown Behavior Consulting Services to offer learning sessions where participants will be taught strategies to navigate scenarios they may encounter while staying home alone appropriately.
-This also includes training devoted to educating parents on transferring skills learned at the workshop to the home setting.
+As a project under the Occasio program, Autism Edmonton offers learning sessions where participants will be taught strategies to navigate scenarios they may encounter while staying home alone appropriately.
+This also includes training to educate parents on transferring skills learned at the workshop to the home setting.

-What sets this program apart from similar training courses is that it includes direct teaching and modelling in a small group setting, using methods suitable to neurodiverse learning profiles.
-A parent-learning component will assist with successful transfer of skills to the home environment.
+This program differs from similar training courses because it includes direct teaching and modelling in a small group setting, using methods suitable to neurodiverse learning profiles.
+A parent-learning component will assist with successfully transferring skills to the home environment.

 Launch Into Life!

-Transitioning from adolescence to adulthood and moving beyond high school can be a trying time for youth – particularly for those with ASD.
+Transitioning from adolescence to adulthood and moving beyond high school can be a trying time for youth – particularly autistic individuals.

 Transition Planning Benefits

-Transition planning helps individuals, and their families make informed choices around future living arrangements, education and employment, finances, and community and social involvement.
-Everyone with autism is unique and transitioning may go smoothly or take longer and be more challenging depending on circumstances.
-But with support and careful planning, many individuals with autism can successfully prepare for adulthood.
+Transition planning helps individuals and their families make informed choices around future living arrangements, education and employment, finances, and community and social involvement.
+Everyone with autism is unique, and transitioning may go smoothly or take longer and be more challenging, depending on the circumstances.
+However, with support and careful planning, many individuals with autism can successfully prepare for adulthood.

 Start Early

 The transition planning process can begin at any age.
-Starting the planning process as early as possible (ideally, around the age of 13) allows having more time to prepare and implement a plan that can effectively address the challenges of preparing for adulthood.
-However, no matter when you start it, or how old your child is, the Launch program will be valuable to you.
+Starting the planning process as early as possible (ideally, around the age of 13) allows more time to prepare and implement a plan that can effectively address the challenges of preparing for adulthood.
+However, the Launch program will be valuable to you no matter when you start it or how old your child is.

 About the Launch Program

 The Launch Program, an initiative of The Sinneave Family Foundation, began by helping families create individualized transition plans one family at a time.
-Over time, the program evolved into a group-based workshop format to allow families to come together to share their experiences, connect, and learn from each other.
+Over time, the program evolved into a group-based workshop format to allow families to share their experiences, connect, and learn from each other.

 • Understanding and preparing for key transitions across a person’s lifespan

-• Managing health and mental health issues related to ASD
+• Managing health and mental health issues related to autism

 • Navigating change from pediatric to adult health and support care systems